a-mitani/mastering-ethereum/format/templating.md

 ### Escaping

-If you want to output any of the special nunjucks tags like `{{`, you can use raw and anything inside of it will be output as plain text.
+If you want to output any of the special templating tags, you can use raw and anything inside of it will be output as plain text.

 {% raw %}
 <pre><code>